Looking for some of the most Instagrammable places in London? A set of beautiful places in London where you can take BEYOND gorgeous photos?

 11. Neal’s Yard

-You’ll find the ever eclectic, but always Insta-awesome, Neal’s Yard: a quaint little courtyard brimming over with vibrant colors, quirky signs, delightful eateries, and fantastic coffee from Jacob the Angel (the staff
+You’ll find the ever eclectic, but always Insta-awesome, Neal’s Yard: a quaint little courtyard brimming over with vibrant colors, quirky signs, delightful eateries, and fantastic coffee from Jacob the Angel (the staff are super nice too).

 Only accessible via two tiny, cobblestone alleyways:

 Neal’s Yard is hidden away from the hustle and bustle of the surrounding neighborhood by a series of tall, brick buildings, that create a secret space of sorts.

 You wouldn’t know it was there if you weren’t looking for it.